 Wireless headphones offer a lot of range from the audio source.
 This means you can listen to your music or movie while having the freedom to move around in your environment and even continue listening in another room.
 They also free you from the hassle of cable management, preventing the headphones from being yanked off your head, because the audio cable got hooked or tangled on something.
 A good wireless headphone should be easy to pair with your devices, have a decent wireless range and maintain a strong and stable connection, without much latency, even when obstructed by walls.

-Our wireless test measures the direct line of sight and obstructed range that these headphones provide, as well as the type or version of the wireless connection.
-We also measure the latency for the default SBC Bluetooth connection as well as additional codecs like aptX and aptX (low Latency).
-Lastly, we check how easy it is to pair with regular and NFC-enabled mobile devices.
+Our Wireless Range test measures the direct line of sight and obstructed range that these headphones provide, as well as the type or version of the wireless connection.
+We also check how easy it is to pair with regular and NFC-enabled mobile devices.

 When it matters